Skip to Main Content

 Professional Development Programs

 GSA provides strategic leadership to ensure that Graduate School students can identify the full range of career options available to them and develop the transferable skills to succeed in those careers.
-The Graduate School sponsors and partners with groups and offices across campus to provide programs, resources, and professional development events to help students with every step along the way—from identifying potential career paths to developing skills to compete for them to manage their careers.
-These offerings help prepare students for successful careers in academia, business, entrepreneurship, government, and nonprofits.
-For more information, visit The Graduate School’s professional development website, gradschool.duke.edu/professional-development.
+The Graduate School sponsors and partners with groups and offices across campus to provide programming, resources, and professional development events to help students during their graduate school journey, from identifying potential career paths to developing the skills to successfully launch their professional lives in those paths.
+These offerings help prepare students for thriving careers in academia, business, entrepreneurship, government, and nonprofits.
+For more information, visit The Graduate School’s professional development website.

 Mentoring

 GSA recognizes that mentoring is vital to graduate students’ success, and The Graduate School is committed to cultivating a culture of mentoring in graduate education at Duke.
-Students with strong mentoring relationships are more productive, more involved in the campus community, and more satisfied with their graduate school experience.
-Mentoring support ensures that students will be well-trained, successfully complete their degrees, and obtain promising job opportunities.
-A dedicated mentoring resources website ensures that graduate students and the university community have the tools to succeed.
+Research has found that students with strong mentoring relationships are more productive, more involved in the campus community, and more satisfied with their graduate school experience.
+In addition, strong mentoring support ensures that students will be well-trained, successfully complete their degrees, and obtain promising job opportunities.
+A dedicated online mentoring resource repository and a digital mentoring workshop toolkit support graduate students and the university community with the tools to succeed.

 Social Programs

 GSA coordinates activities designed specifically to encourage social interaction among graduate students.
 Several events during New Student Orientation Week help new students become acquainted with fellow students and Duke faculty.
-Graduate Student Appreciation Week recognizes graduate students’ contributions to Duke’s academic climate with a roster of enjoyable social events and practical and professional development workshops on student life issues.
-To provide regular networking opportunities for graduate students with children, GSA also hosts several GradParent Group events each year.
-In addition, GSA coordinates the annual Homecoming Celebration and other special events to promote community, such as gatherings for faculty and students of color and LGBTQ and allies.
+Graduate and Professional Student Appreciation Week recognizes graduate students’ contributions to Duke’s academic climate; GSA co-organizes activities during this week in partnership with Graduate and Professional Student Services and other graduate and professional schools across campus.
+In addition, GSA coordinates the annual Homecoming Celebration and other special events to promote community.
+Finally, GSA organizes events and provides resources to support graduate student wellness.

 Equity and Inclusion